Stormwrecker/shugrpi_os_master/README.md

-** Developer's Note: This is the active repository for the S.H.U.G.R.
-Pi project. **
+**Developer's Note: This is the active repository for the SHUGRPi project.**